 Traditionally recruitment teams have relied on active candidates to apply for jobs as inbound applicants and more often than not, it has sufficed for the business to achieve its recruitment goals.
-With the current economic unpredictability and competitive markets, it’s more imperative than ever for recruiters to hunt for passive candidates ( not actively searching for jobs ) who might be a better fit for the open job positions.
+With the current economic unpredictability and competitive markets, it’s more imperative than ever for recruiters to hunt for passive candidates ( not actively searching for jobs ) who might be a better fit for open job positions.

 Passive candidate sourcing refers to the practice of hunting and engaging with passive candidates to convert them into active candidates.